 To start the cauliflower, preheat your oven to 450° degrees Fahrenheit.
 Remove the large florets from the cauliflower and cut them into even-sized pieces.
 Any of the very large florets can be sliced in half.

-Next, place the cauliflower into a large bowl and add the stock and lime juice — toss to evenly coat the cauliflower in the lime juice.
-Reserve the lime for later.
-Next add the chili powder, garlic powder, dried oregano and pepper.
-Note: The amount of chili powder needed will ultimately depend on how spicy you like you food and how spicy your chili powder is.
-For this recipe we used the this Chili Powder recipe.
+Next, place the cauliflower into a large bowl and add the stock and squeeze on the lime juice — toss to evenly coat the cauliflower in the liquid.
+Reserve the squeezed lime for later.
+Next add the chili powder, garlic powder, dried oregano, and pepper.
+Note: The amount of chili powder needed will ultimately depend on how spicy you like your food and how spicy your chili powder is.
+Taste your chili powder before using it.
+For this recipe, we used this Chili Powder recipe.

 Toss to evenly coat the cauliflower in the spices.